shjung-dev/1to1Chat/README.md

-# Secure 1-to-1 Real-Time Chat Application
+# 1-to-1 Real-Time Chat Application

 A secure 1-to-1 chat application using JWT authentication and WebSockets, built with Go and Next.js.